Xemptuous/sqlua.nvim/README.md

 Current commands include:
 ```
 :SQLua <dbname(s)> - launches the SQLua UI with the listed DB's
-:SQLuaExecute - executes the buffer (in normal mode) or selection (in a visual mode)
+:SQLuaExecute - (executed by keybind in buffer) executes the buffer (in normal mode) or selection (in a visual mode)
 :SQLuaAddConnection - prompts the user to add a connection to the connections file
 ```